Biography

 Dr. Jeffrey R. Chadwick serves at BYU as Jerusalem Center Professor of Archaeology and Near Eastern Studies, and also as Religious Education Professor of Church History and Jewish Studies (in the Department of Church History and Doctrine).
 At BYU and within the CES his Religious Education teaching emphases include the Bible (Old and New Testament), the Book of Mormon, Church History and Christian History, Judaism, and Islam.
 He is also host of the annual BYU Passover Seder each spring, one of the largest model seder programs in the United States.

 Jeff Chadwick was born and raised in Ogden, Utah, and graduated from world-famous Ben Lomond High School.
 He served a two-year LDS mission in West Berlin and West Germany (in the old Hamburg mission) in the mid-1970s.
-He and his wife, Kim, are the parents of six adult children and a dozen grandchildren.
+He and his wife, Kim, are the parents of six adult children and thirteen grandchildren.
 Dr. Chadwick earned a BA from Weber State College (1978) with a major in Political Science and a minors in German and Police Science.
 He earned a MA degree from Brigham Young University (1984) in International and Area Studies, focusing on Middle Eastern Politics and Ancient Near Eastern Studies (Historical Geography).
-He also did graduate work in Israel at Tel Aviv University and at the Hebrew University of Jerusalem while completing his Ph.D. at the University of Utah Middle East Center in Archaeology and Anthropology, specializing in the archaeology of the Land of Israel, with a minor in Hebrew, Egyptian, and Aramaic languages.
+He also did university studies in Israel at Tel Aviv University and at the Hebrew University of Jerusalem while completing his Ph.D. at the University of Utah Middle East Center in Archaeology and Anthropology, specializing in the archaeology of the Land of Israel, with a minor in Hebrew, Egyptian, and Aramaic languages.
 He taught for the Church Educational System for twenty years in the LDS Seminaries (1980s) and the Institutes of Religion at Weber State and Utah State University (1990s).
-He has been affiliated with the BYU Jerusalem Center as a faculty member for forty years, since 1982 (before the current Center was built).
-Joined by his wife Kim, he has taught Ancient Scripture and Near Eastern Studies courses in twenty-three different student programs at the BYU Jerusalem Center between 1982 and 2015, travelling widely with his Jerusalem Center students in field study all over Israel, Jordan, Egypt, and Turkey.
-He'll be returning to teach at the Jerusalem Center for 2024-2025 as soon as the Gaza war situation permits.
+He has been affiliated with the BYU Jerusalem Center as a faculty member for over forty years, since 1982 (before the current Center was built).
+Joined by his wife Kim, he has taught Ancient Scripture and Near Eastern Studies courses in twenty-three different student programs at the BYU Jerusalem Center since 1982, travelling widely with his Jerusalem Center students in field study all over Israel, Jordan, Egypt, Greece, and Turkey.
+Jeff and Kim returned to Israel in September 2024 on another assignment at the Jerusalem Center for the 2024-2025 academic year.

 Areas of Research: Archaeology of Israel, Archaeology of the Near East, Archaeology of the Bible, Judaism and the Jewish People, Early Mediterranean Christianity, Islamic History and Doctrine, Hebrew Bible, New Testament, the Book of Mormon